 So you have decided to start a website.
 That is awesome!

-The first thing you need to do to start your own website is to come up with a great domain name.
-A domain name is the internet address where your website can be found, the URL.
+Coming up with a great domain name is the first thing you need to do.
+A domain name is the internet address where your website can be found, it is the URL.
 It is what people will type into their web browser to find your site.

-Google.com is a domain name, expatexperiment.com is our travel website and is our domain name as is daemontown.com.
+Google.com is a domain name, expatexperiment.com is our travel website and is the domain name for that site, as is daemontown.com for this site.

 There are some best practices when it comes to choosing a good domain name.
-Not only from a personal standpoint but a business standpoint as well.
-Following these best practices can help with Google ranking and the ease for people to find and remember your website.
+Not only from a personal standpoint but a from a business standpoint as well.
+Following these best practices can help with Google rankings and make is easy for people to find and remember your website.

 Brandable